Had an issue with

 Ticketek

-• Online Support Request: The fastest method is through the Ticketek Help Centre.
+• Online Support Request: The fastest way to contact Ticketek is through the Ticketek Help Centre.

-• Email: While Ticketek prefers the form, customers have used customer.service@ticketek.com.au for inquiries.
+• Email: While Ticketek prefers the form, customers have used customer.service@ticketek.com.au for inquiries and complaints.

-• Social Media: Tweet @Ticketek_AU or post on Facebook for possible escalation.
+• Social Media: Send a message to @Ticketek_AU on X (formally known as Twitter) or post on their Facebook page for possible resolutions.

 For best results, include your order number, event details, and issue description when submitting a complaint.